 If unsure about the action to take, including if a child protection referral should be made, seeking advice from local authority children's social care or another appropriate agency

-If the concerns are about radicalisation or violent extremism, making a referral to the police Prevent Team
+If the concerns are about radicalisation or violent extremism, contacting the local authority Prevent team for advice and where appropriate making a referral to the police Prevent Team

 Where the child has complex needs or where there are child protection concerns, referring as appropriate to Local Authority Children’s Services via agreed processes, providing a copy of the early help assessment, action plan and any other relevant assessments

-Notify the appropriate Local Authority Children’s Services of any private fostering arrangements, to allow the local authority to check the arrangement is suitable and safe for the child
+Notify the appropriate Local Authority Children’s Services of any private fostering arrangements, to allow the local authority to check the arrangement is suitable and safe for the child.
+Notifications will contain the information specified in Schedule 1 of The Children (Private Arrangements for Fostering) Regulations 2005 and made in writing

 If a child is at risk of immediate harm, and/or where it is believed a criminal offence has been committed, including sexual violence and harassment, referring to the police.
 See NPCC When to call the police; guidance for schools and colleges.
 Safeguarding considerations must take priority and include how screening, searching, and confiscating powers will be used safely, proportionately, and appropriately, including undertaking a police strip search on a child and the requirement for children to have an appropriate adult.; see Searching, screening and confiscation at school guidance (2022)

-In all cases where children are believed to be at risk of exploitation, complete and submit an Information Sharing Form for Professionals Operation Liberty / Operation Blofeld to raise concerns and share information
+In all cases where children are believed to be at risk of exploitation, complete and submit an Information Sharing Form for Professionals Operation Liberty (2024) to raise concerns and share information

 Notifying parents/carers

-The school/college will normally seek to discuss any needs or concerns about a child with their parents or carers.
+The school will normally seek to discuss any needs or concerns about a child with their parents or carers.
 Where an early help assessment would benefit the child and their family the most appropriate member of staff should approach the parent/carer to take this forward.
 In situations where there are serious needs or child protection concerns the designated safeguarding lead or deputy will contact the parent or carer.
 However, if the setting believes that notifying parents could increase the risk to the child or exacerbate the problem, then advice will first be sought from local authority children’s social care.

 Pastoral/school-based support (universal support/ low level needs)

-In all cases the school/college will consider what support could be offered within the setting via pastoral support processes.
-(Add information about the pastoral support available within your setting, you may also wish to refer to your school/college bespoke Derby and Derbyshire Mental Health Pathway Guidance here and where it sits in your early help offer).
+In all cases the school will consider what support could be offered within the setting via pastoral support processes.
+Staff arrange to have regular ‘check-ins with children to support their needs.
 Pastoral support will be kept under constant review to ensure that it is effective.

 Early help support and assessment (emerging needs)

 Where a child is likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, the designated safeguarding lead or their deputy will support the completion of an early help assessment (EHA) and if needed, co-ordinate a team around the family (TAF).
-(Add information about the school/college early help offer and process)
+We buy into the Early Help offer from QEGS (Ashbourne).

-Whenever a child and their family are supported via an early help assessment, the school/college will keep this under constant review and should the child’s situation appear not to be improving or getting worse, consideration will be given to a referral to local authority children’s services.
+Whenever a child and their family are supported via an early help assessment, the school will keep this under constant review and should the child’s situation appear not to be improving or getting worse, consideration will be given to a referral to local authority children’s services.

 For more information about the early help assessment process see Derby and Derbyshire Safeguarding Children; Providing early help procedure.